Get free weekly activities sent to your inbox. Sign up now.

 - Repeat a favorite hike: Adult brains love novelty, but kids learn a ton when they get to repeat the same thing over and over.
 Plus, there are endless discoveries to make on the very same stretch of trail.
 Don’t be afraid to repeat what works for your team.

 - Use field guides: If you have photos or field guides that you can use to identify local plants and animals, kids can be on the lookout for them.
 Let kids hold them and feel a sense of ownership of the search.
 Field guides can stoke curiosity, build stewardship and give us a reason to slow down and care for the flora and fauna around us.
 We love these Audubon recommended bird guides for kids.
 Ask for field guide recommendations from your local nature center and search online for regional kid-friendly guides.
 You can also use free nature identification apps like PlantSnap to identify new plants, or Merlin to quickly identify birds by your location and only a few details you notice about the birds!
+And, if you have an iPhone, Siri can even identify leaves, now!

 - Take sensory breaks.
 Every so often, stop and close your eyes.
 Wonder what you smell, hear or feel.
 Our kids love these chances to “see with our other senses,” and it supports their sensory development, too (win-win).